kermitt2/biblio-glutton/Readme.md

   - indexed
 ```

-Example loading the [public CrossRef dump](https://www.crossref.org/blog/new-public-data-file-120-million-metadata-records/) available with Academic Torrents (2021-01-07), with SSD (final db size: 226 GB) - loading time: 3:52 (dump files on hard drive).
+Example loading the Crossref Metadata Plus snapshot of March 2022, loading time around 4 hours (dump files on slow hard drive).

 ```
 -- Counters --------------------------------------------------------------------
 crossrefLookup_rejectedRecords
-             count = 4712332
+             count = 5472493

 -- Meters ----------------------------------------------------------------------
 crossrefLookup
-             count = 115972356
+             count = 126812507
          mean rate = 11368.21 events/second
      1-minute rate = 6520.71 events/second
      5-minute rate = 6403.19 events/second
     15-minute rate = 7240.26 events/second
 ```

-116074854
+The 5,472,493 rejected records correspond to all the DOI "components" (given to figures, tables, etc. part of document) which are filtered out.

-The 4,712,332 rejected records correspond to all the DOI "components" (given to figures, tables, etc. part of document) which are filtered out.
+As a March 2022, we thus have 121,340,014 crossref article records.

 #### PMID and PMC ID